 Double-check to see that the sites clicked on are the actual sites you are looking for and come from a secure network.
 For example, if a site’s URL starts with “https://” there is a high chance that the site is secure.
 The “s” stands for secure so if you see “https://” instead of “http://,” you can confidently visit the site.

 Social media is a great place to enjoy yourself, but for personal safety as well as the company’s safety, there are best practices for how to properly access your social media accounts.
 Social accounts, blogs, and other media sites are often an easy target for hackers, but you can keep these data portals closed by providing the least amount of personal details in your online profiles.

-While most social media accounts make it difficult to properly secure the privacy of your account, it is important to find the settings for securing personal data.
+While most social media accounts make it difficult to properly secure the privacy of your account, it is important to find the settings for securing personal data (see the following for more information on Facebook and Instagram security).
 Unfortunately, many people are unaware that these settings are already predetermined during the setup process and they need to be adjusted at a later point if you want to keep your personal information hidden.